Recurrent 3D Attentional Networks for End-to-End Active Object Recognition: Related work

-\section{RELATED WORK}
+\section{Related work}

 Active object recognition has a rich literature in robotics, vision and graphics (surveys available from e.g.~\cite{scott2003,roy2004active}).
-We provide a brief review of the related works (categorized into information theoretic and policy learning approaches), as well as some recent attempts on end-to-end learning.
+We provide a brief review for 3D object recognition, especially those active methods (categorized into information theoretic and policy learning approaches).
+We then discuss some recent attempts on end-to-end learning for NBV selection.